cython/cython/docs/src/userguide/extension_types.rst

 ------------------------------------

-Sometimes the type's C struct as specified in ``object_struct_name`` may use different labels for the fields than those in the ``PyTypeObject``.
+Sometimes the type's C struct as specified in ``object_struct_name`` may use different labels for the fields than those in the :c:type:`PyTypeObject`.
 This can easily happen in hand-coded C extensions where the ``PyTypeObject_Foo`` has a getter method, but the name does not match the name in the ``PyFooObject``.
 In NumPy, for instance, python-level ``dtype.itemsize`` is a getter for the C